nuclearsilo583/zephyrus-store-preview-new-syntax/README.md

 - TF2: now supported

 # Newly added
-- After 7 months since this Repo created.
-The store can only compile in SM 1.10 due to array-based enum struct syntax.
-But now today (10/9/2021), the store is rewritten for new enum struct syntax and can compile in SM 1.11 without any errors/warning.
+- Update (10/9/2021), the store is rewritten for new enum struct syntax and can compile in SM 1.11 without any errors/warning.
 [image](https://user-images.githubusercontent.com/58926275/136654734-1741fedc-c541-4e5a-bc4f-ad0283750240.png)

 # zephyrus-store (support SM 1.10 and SM 1.11).
 My rewritten zephyrus store

-Store system for CS:GO.
+Store system is mainly support for CS:GO.

 P/S: Note.
 Store mainly supported for csgo, any others game (css, l4d2) may have some module that need to rework to be able to use.
 I will rework any that needed and will store in `<game_name>_modules` folders.
 Check for it (if you see no item that store in that folder, which mean you need to install any you wish from the main scripting folder and test run if you may find any error.)